tozd/go-fun/README.md

 [![pipeline status](https://gitlab.com/tozd/go/fun/badges/main/pipeline.svg?ignore_skipped=true)](https://gitlab.com/tozd/go/fun/-/pipelines)
 [![coverage report](https://gitlab.com/tozd/go/fun/badges/main/coverage.svg)](https://gitlab.com/tozd/go/fun/-/graphs/main/charts)

-A Go package that allows you to define functions with code (the usual way), data (providing examples of inputs and expected outputs which are then used with an AI model), or natural language description.
+A Go package provides high-level abstraction to define functions with code (the usual way), data (providing examples of inputs and expected outputs which are then used with an AI model), or natural language description.
 It is the simplest but powerful way to use large language models (LLMs) in Go.